boomerdigital/solidus_elastic_product/README.md

 }
 ```

-where the `json` field is a string representation of a serialized product; the `upload` flag indicates if the product has been synced with Elastic, while the two locked columns ensure the concurrent serialization and upload processes do not overlap each other.
+where the `json` field is a string representation of a serialized product; the `upload` flag indicates if the product has been synced with Elastic, while the two `locked` columns ensure the concurrent serialization and upload processes do not overlap each other.

 --

 The integration focuses primary on the backend synchronization of products with Elastic Search, and as such, does not have any frontend viewes.
-In the future, such might be added as example only to the spec dummy app.

-It does however have a dependency on the official [Elasticsearch Model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model) library and exposes its full interface through the `Index` and `State` classes.
+It has a dependency on the official [Elasticsearch Model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model) library and exposes its full interface through the `Index` and `State` classes.

  - Use the `Solidus::ElasticProduct::Index` class to perform class operations (define index name, do mappings, perform search or manipulate the index)